phase7/Tokyo-Downloader/README.md

 yt-dlp -a links.txt
 ```

+If you chose to use custom names for the files, use one of the scripts in `download-scripts` instead.

 It is suggested to move the `links.txt` into the folder you want the videos to be downloaded to before running the command.

 ## 📜 License